 CANADA FX DEBT-C$ pulls back from 2-week high as oil falls

-(Adds broker comment, updates prices to close) * Canadian dollar settles at C$1.3130, or 76.16 U.S. cents * Bond prices higher across the yield curve * 10-year yield touches its highest since June 23 at 1.300 pct By Alastair Sharp TORONTO, Oct 17 (Reuters) - The Canadian dollar edged higher against its U.S. counterpart on Monday, but the loonie pulled back from an earlier two-week high as oil fell and investors awaited a Bank of Canada interest rate decision and economic update mid-week.
-The Canadian currency has strengthened in recent sessions as a stronger U.S. dollar trend against a range of currencies has stalled.
-"Oil's had a little push back over $50 (a barrel), today we've dipped below, but with a couple of technical failures over C$1.33 people are just maybe losing a little faith short-term in this (U.S. dollar strength) trade," said Darcy Browne, managing director of foreign exchange sales at CIBC Capital Markets.
-"I would still rather buy the dip to C$1.30 and take my chances there, and let the fundamentals play themselves out," he said.
-The Canadian dollar settled at C$1.3130 to the greenback, or 76.16 U.S. cents, slightly stronger than Friday's close of C$1.3145, or 76.07 U.S. cents.
+* Canadian dollar at C$1.3136, or 76.13 U.S. cents * Bond prices higher across the yield curve * 10-year yield touches its highest since June 23 at 1.300 pct TORONTO, Oct 17 (Reuters) - The Canadian dollar edged higher against its U.S. counterpart on Monday, but the loonie pulled back from an earlier two-week high as oil fell and investor attention turned to the Bank of Canada interest rate decision mid-week.
+U.S. crude prices were down 1.59 percent to $49.55 a barrel as a rising rig count in the United States stoked worries of increased output.
+Modest gains for the loonie came as foreign investment in Canadian securities in August rose to C$12.74 billion from C$9.10 billion in July.
+For the January to August period, foreign purchases of Canadian securities reached a record C$108.14 billion.
+The Bank of Canada is expected to hold interest rates at 0.50 percent on Wednesday as it waits to see how the economic bounce-back it is anticipating in the second half of the year unfolds.
+At 10:02 a.m.
+EDT (1402 GMT), the Canadian dollar was trading at C$1.3136 to the greenback, or 76.13 U.S. cents, slightly stronger than Friday's close of C$1.3145, or 76.07 U.S. cents.
 The currency's weakest level of the session was C$1.3183, while it touched its strongest since Sept.
 29 at C$1.3065.
-The Bank of Canada is expected to hold interest rates at 0.50 percent on Wednesday as it waits to see how the economic bounce-back it is anticipating in the second half of the year unfolds.
-The U.S. Federal Reserve, meanwhile, is being closely watched for signs it may be ready to hike rates, with its bond yields just off four-month highs.
-Canadian government bond prices were higher across the yield curve, with the two-year price up 4 Canadian cents to yield 0.601 percent and the benchmark 10-year rising 26 Canadian cents to yield 1.220 percent.
+Speculators cut bearish bets on the Canadian dollar, Commodity Futures Trading Commission data showed on Friday.
+Net short Canadian dollar positions dipped to 11,704 contracts in the week ended Oct.
+11 from 14,077 in the prior week.
+Canadian government bond prices were higher across the yield curve, with the two-year price up 3 Canadian cents to yield 0.606 percent and the benchmark 10-year rising 22 Canadian cents to yield 1.225 percent.
 The 10-year yield touched its highest intraday since June 23 at 1.300 percent.
-Oil prices settled lower, weighed by oversupply concerns, with a spike in trade volume driving U.S. prices below $50 while a projected drop in American shale output limited losses.
-The modest gains for the loonie came as foreign investment in Canadian securities rose to C$12.74 billion in August from C$9.10 billion in July.
-Speculators cut bearish bets on the Canadian dollar, Commodity Futures Trading Commission data showed on Friday.
 Canadian manufacturing workers at Fiat Chrysler Automobiles voted on Sunday to approve a tentative labor agreement with the automaker, their union said, averting a strike and clearing the way for talks with Ford Motor Co.
-(Additional reporting by Fergal Smith; Editing by Nick Zieminski and Andrew Hay)
+(Reporting by Fergal Smith; Editing by Nick Zieminski)

 © Thomson Reuters 2016 All rights reserved.